DHEA Review- Does This Performance Enhancer Work?

 Scientific research plays an important part in DHEA side effects, because there are proven adverse reactions.
 The Mayo Clinic explains many of the potential problems.
 “In women, DHEA may cause decreased breast size, a deep voice, increased genital size, irregular periods, oily skin, and unnatural hair growth.
 In men, DHEA may cause aggression, breast tenderness or enlargement, decreased testes size, and urinary urgency.”
 DietSpotlight looks to clinical support when making a final decision.
 If there’s nothing there, there’s no green flag.

 The Bottom Line

 Our research into DHEA side effects left us with a firm conclusion.
 We like that the body naturally produces the steroid hormone, but we can’t suggest a supplement associated with fatigue and mood changes.
 We’re also highly concerned that clinical research shows a long list of potential issues.

 If you’re ready to melt away the pounds, we suggest going with a product that offers ingredients backed with published clinical research that isn’t associated with adverse side effects.

-Plus, the makers of Leptigen are confident in the supplement, so they’ve chosen to offer a special trial offer, a definite bonus.
+Plus, the makers of Dietspotlight Burn are confident in the supplement, so they’ve chosen to offer a Special Trial Offer, a definite bonus.